Updated 2026-06-05

 - DeepSeek official V4 release - Official V4 launch note and Flash positioning.

-- DeepSeek V4 Flash Hugging Face - Model size, context, precision, thinking modes, and license.
+- DeepSeek V4 Flash Hugging Face - Model size, context, precision, thinking modes, license, and official vLLM/SGLang snippets.

 Apple Silicon unified memory is the deciding variable.
-CPU/GPU generation matters, but memory size decides whether the model loads, whether Metal acceleration has room to work, and how badly macOS swaps when context grows.
+CPU and GPU generation matter, but memory size decides whether the model loads, whether Metal acceleration has room to work, and how badly macOS swaps when context grows.

-Start every Mac run with a short context, then increase context length only after the model generates stable answers.
-A successful 2K or 4K context smoke test does not imply a 64K or 1M context deployment.
+Start every Mac run with a short context, then increase context only after the model generates stable answers.
+A successful 4K context smoke test does not imply a 64K, 384K, or 1M context deployment.

 | Mac memory | Expected status | Practical guidance |